LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 - `this` in cunstruction has implicitly: *free non-null*
 - Definite assignment check for complete constructor
 - Constructors are *free* by default
+- The most permessive type for *arguments in a constructor* declaration is *unc*
+    - This should be chosen if possible

 ### Method Calls